Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Methodology

 \end{itemize} During training, the scoring heads are trained with binary classification losses against $\mathcal{E}(s,\cdot)$, while the policy head is trained with Exhaustive Policy Optimization (See Sec.~\ref{sec:solution}).
-At inference, the final trajectory $a\in\mathcal{A}$ is chosen using a weighted average of $m+1$ scores: $\pi(\cdot|s)$ and $\{\mathcal{S}_i(\cdot|s)\}_{i=1}^m$.
+At inference, the final trajectory $a\in\mathcal{A}$ is chosen using a weighted average of the likelihoods $\pi(\cdot|s)$ and predicted metric scores $\{\mathcal{S}_i(\cdot|s)\}_{i=1}^m$, following Hydra-MDP~\cite{li2024hydra, li2025hydra}.